-Recently Ho and Sasaki showed that the discrete orthogonality relations with the weight $1/c_2(\eta_j)$ hold for the multi-indexed orthogonal polynomials in oQM: the case-(1) multi-indexed Laguerre and Jacobi polynomials, and the Krein-Adler type multi-indexed polynomials based on the Hermite, Laguerre and Jacobi polynomials [27].
+Recently Ho and Sasaki showed that the discrete orthogonality relations with the weight $1/c_2(\eta_j)$ hold for the multi-indexed orthogonal polynomials in oQM: the case-(1) multiindexed Laguerre and Jacobi polynomials, and the Krein-Adler type multi-indexed polynomials based on the Hermite, Laguerre and Jacobi polynomials [27].
 Motivated by the perturbations around the zeros of orthogonal polynomials [26], they consider a matrix $\widetilde{\mathcal{M}}$ and its symmetric version \mathcal{M} .
 Orthogonality of the eigenvectors of this symmetric matrix \mathcal{M} implies the discrete orthogonality relations for the multi-indexed polynomials.

 In this paper, we consider the discrete orthogonality relations for the multi-indexed orthogonal polynomials in idQM.
 The strategy is the same as Ho-Sasaki.
-By considering a matrix $\widetilde{\mathcal{M}}$ and its symmetric version \mathcal{M} , we show that the discrete orthogonality relations hold for the case-(1) multi-indexed polynomials of continuous Hahn, Wilson and Askey-Wilson types, and the Krein-Adler type multi-indexed polynomials.
+By considering a matrix $\widetilde{\mathcal{M}}$ and its symmetric version \mathcal{M} , we show that the discrete orthogonality relations hold for the case-(1) multi-indexed polynomials of continuous Hahn, Wilson and Askey-Wilson types.

 This paper is organized as follows.
 In section 2 we present a general theory of the discrete orthogonality relations for orthogonal polynomials satisfying differential or difference equations.
 In section 3 the discrete orthogonality relations for the case-(1) multi-indexed orthogonal polynomials of continuous Hahn, Wilson and Askey-Wilson types are presented.
-Those for the Krein-Adler type multi-indexed orthogonal polynomials are given in section 4.
-Section 5 is for a summary and comments.
+Section 4 is for a summary and comments.
 In Appendix A Proposition 3.1 is proved.
-In Appendix B we revisit the discrete orthogonality relations for the multi-indexed orthogonal polynomials in oQM.